Analysis of mass-transferring binary candidates in the Milky Way: Results

 The X-ray detections came from \textit{4XMM} and \textit{Swift}: one detection in \textit{Swift}'s \textit{2SXPS} catalogue matching source \textit{4054010697162430592} at 0.93 arcseconds (within positional errors and with no other optical counterpart nearby), and two detections in \textit{4XMM}-DR14, matching source \textit{5866345647515558400} at 1.1 arcseconds and source \textit{2083649030845658624} at 1.9 arcseconds, both within positional errors.
 However, \textit{2083649030845658624} had other optical counterparts within a few arcseconds (also within positional errors), so it is not clear if the X-ray emission is from our source.

 Our search for periods reported in the literature provided 18 catalogued periods.
-Out of all our targets, 18 had periods reported in the literature.
 Comparing these with the periods derived in this work, we found that eight sources had consistent values.
 For one eclipsing binary, our analysis yielded half the reported period.
-We were able to reproduce the reported period for four sources, while for the remaining five, the published periods could not be confirmed with our data.
+We were able to reproduce the reported period for four sources, while for the remaining five, the periods published in GVXM could not be confirmed with our data.
+The unconfirmed periods correspond to relatively long timescales, which may not be reproduced with our data either due to the limited observational baseline or because the literature periods themselves are uncertain, as the cross-matched values in GVXM are not independently verified.

 The main results of our photometric and spectroscopic analysis are summarized in Fig. \ref{pie_charts}, and all the results of our analysis are provided in Table \ref{longtable1:results}, where we present the spectral types identified in this work together with the types listed by \textit{Gaia}, the main properties in the light curves and the spectra, the classes from the literature (from the GVXM and \texttt{SIMBAD}), and the periods found in this work and the literature.
 Literature periods that could not be confirmed with our data are marked with an asterisk in the last column of these tables.